-The Group mitigates high employee turnover and job dissatisfaction through comprehensive employee benefits, competitive remuneration, training and personal development and a conducive working culture.
+To mitigate the risk of high employee turnover and job dissatisfaction, the Group places a strong emphasis on comprehensive employee benefits, competitive remuneration, and opportunities for training and personal development.
+Additionally, the Group strives to create a positive and conducive working culture that values the contributions of all employees.